symfony/symfony-docs/glossary.rst

 .. glossary::
    :sorted:

+   Distribution
+        A *Distribution* is a package made of the Symfony2 Components, a selection of bundles, a sensible directory structure, a default configuration, and an optional configuration system.

    Project
         A *Project* is a directory composed of an Application, a set of bundles, vendor libraries, an autoloader, and web front controller